coreos/tectonic-docs/Documentation/tutorials/aws/installing-tectonic.md

 Check your inbox for a confirmation email.
 Once confirmed, log in to display the account's *Overview* page.
 Click "Free for use for up to 10 nodes" under Tectonic, and add your contact information.
 Once the update has processed, the *Overview* window will refresh to display the License and Pull Secret required for installation.

-## Preparing your AWS account for installation
+## Prepare your AWS account for installation

 After activating your Tectonic account, review and complete [Creating an AWS account][creating-aws] before downloading Tectonic Installer.